Zoom Over to Frogtown

 Dubbed “Rumblefish” by the designer.SPF Architects

-How much fun it’s going to connect Frogtown to Taylor Yard in Cypress Park.
+How much fun it will connect Frogtown to Taylor Yard in Cypress Park.
 It’s a forty-two-acre industrial parcel and former rail yard site at the center of The Los Angeles River.

 This Zoom Soiree will focus on the inspiration, design, and construction of the bridge.
-We’ll be touching on the background and rich cultural history of this part of the Los Angeles River too!
+We’ll be touching on the background and rich cultural history of this part of the Los Angeles River!

 The Elysian Valley Arts Collective